The Importance of Properly Tracking KPIs

 The fact is that these things can change over time, so it pays to keep a close eye on your site’s speed.

-You can easily keep on top of this using the SEMrush Site Audit tool, running regular crawls (we suggest weekly) that will highlight any pages deemed to be slow.
+You can easily keep on top of these issues using the Semrush Site Audit tool, running regular crawls (we suggest weekly) that will highlight any pages deemed to be slow.